rappdl/rappdl/README.md

 # ```<Hello, World!/>```
-My name is Rodrigo and I'm a young software engineer trying to learn on the job!
+My name is Rodrigo and I'm a young computer engineer student trying to learn on the job!
 Here you can see my personal projects, feel free to contact me.

 ## 💻 About me
 - The [NBA(PI)](https://thenbapi.herokuapp.com/) creator.